Vyral/amy-wengerd/_posts/2019-08-02-can-our-guaranteed-sale-program-benefit-you.md

 {% include youtube.html %}

-We at The Amy Wengerd Group have been offering our Guaranteed Sale program to our clients for more than six years.
+We at The Amy Wengerd Group have been offering our Guaranteed Sale Program to our clients for more than six years.
 Much to their satisfaction, we recently helped seven clients sell their home using this very program.&nbsp;

 But how will you know if this program is right for you?
-Here are five scenarios where our Guaranteed Sale program is just what the doctor ordered:&nbsp;
+Here are five scenarios where our Guaranteed Sale Program is just what the doctor ordered:&nbsp;

 **1\.
 You want to make an offer on a new home without worrying about the sale of your current home&nbsp;**